 Kid plans are available for children aged 3-9.
 Table service locations have special kid menus which they must choose from.
-Kid menus do vary significantly in quality but ovreall have improved in recent years.
+Kid menus do vary significantly in quality but overall have improved in recent years.

-At Quick Service locations there is no value to differentiate between Kid and Adult meals.
-Supposedly children should choose from a Kid’s menu if available but I have rarely seen this enforced.
+At Quick-Service locations, there is no value to differentiate between Kid and Adult meals.
+Supposedly children should choose from a Kid’s menu if available, but I have rarely seen this enforced.

 What about kids under 3?

 Children aged under 3 are not able to eat on the Disney Dining Plan.
-Usually, children will eat some of their parent’s meals or in buffet location, they are welcome to take their own plate.
-Don’t worry they will not go hungry.
+Usually, children will eat some of their parent’s meals, or in buffet location, they are welcome to take their own plate.
+Don’t worry, they will not go hungry.

 Can we visit Character Meals